3 EXPERT TIPS FOR USING THE GMAT OFFICIAL GUIDE 2019 2020

 Moreover, you might very well get exhausted at the end of the whole process and might not even analyze your performance the way you ought to be doing.

-Therefore, instead of picking too many questions at a time, what you should be doing is practising in small blocks of maybe 5 questions or 10 questions.
+Therefore, instead of picking too many questions at a time, what you should be doing is practicing in small blocks of maybe 5 questions or 10 questions.
 I'd recommend 5 questions at a time, especially for the Verbal section of GMAT.

-Practising 5 questions at a time is likely to take you 10 minutes, 12 minutes, or 15 minutes, depending on your pace, and the difficulty level of the question.
+Practicing 5 questions at a time is likely to take you 10 minutes, 12 minutes, or 15 minutes, depending on your pace, and the difficulty level of the question.
 At the end of this process, you can look back at all those questions, all the 5 questions - right ones and wrong ones.
 Many GMAT aspirants have a tendency to look only at incorrect outcomes and end up ignoring questions that turned out to be right.
 But you have to analyze all questions.
 Even right ones.
 Because there could be a better way of solving those questions that you answered correctly.
 Or it just might have been a fluke and you did waver between 2 close options and it is important that you clarify why the wrong option was wrong and how you could have eliminated it confidently.
 But all this analysis is possible only if you are doing your practice in small, manageable blocks.
-The moment you stretch it too much you lose control over any kind of quality introspection you could have done while practising.
+The moment you stretch it too much you lose control over any kind of quality introspection you could have done while practicing.

 2. USE TIMING IN ONLINE VERSION OF THE OFFICIAL GMAT GUIDE